ibm-cloud-docs/databases-for-mysql/getting-started.md

 # Getting Started
 {: #getting-started}

 This tutorial is a short introduction to using an {{site.data.keyword.databases-for-mysql_full}} deployment.
-To get started, you will want to create a connection to [MySQL Workbench](https://www.mysql.com/products/workbench/), an open-source administration platform for MySQL that provides many tools for managing your data and databases.
-[Download and install](https://dev.mysql.com/downloads/workbench/) the version that is appropriate to your environment and then consult MySQL's [documentation](https://dev.mysql.com/doc/workbench/en/wb-mysql-connections.html) to connect and manage your {{site.data.keyword.databases-for-mysql}} deployment.
+To get started, create a connection to [MySQL Workbench](https://www.mysql.com/products/workbench/){: .external}, an open-source administration platform for MySQL that provides many tools for managing your data and databases.
+[Download and install](https://dev.mysql.com/downloads/workbench/){: .external} the version that is appropriate to your environment and then consult MySQL's [documentation](https://dev.mysql.com/doc/workbench/en/wb-mysql-connections.html){: .external} to connect and manage your {{site.data.keyword.databases-for-mysql}} deployment.

 ## {{site.data.keyword.databases-for-mysql_full}}